-2019/FT/IEASG02 A Working Group on Maritime Systems (WGMARS), chaired by Patricia M. Clay, USA, and Leyre Goti, Germany, will work on ToRs and generate deliverables as listed in the Table below.
+2019/FT/IEASG02 A Working Group on Maritime Systems (WGMARS), chaired by Patricia M. Clay, USA, Leyre Goti, Germany, and Jennifer Bailey, Norway, will work on ToRs and generate deliverables as listed in the Table below.

-MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 April 20-24 by correspondence Interim report by 1 June 2020 Johanna Ferretti, Germany outgoing and Leyre Goti, Germnay incoming Year 2021 TBD TBD - Europe Interim report by TBD Year 2022 TBD TBD - Europe Final report by TBD
+MEETING DATES VENUE REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 20-24 April Online meeting ICES Scientific report by 1 June 2020 Johanna Ferretti, Germany outgoing and Leyre Goti, Germnay incoming Year 2021 3-7 May Online meeting ICES Scientific report by TBD Jennifer Bailey incoming additional Chair Year 2022 TBD TBD - Europe Final ICES Scientific report by TBD

-ГоR DESCRIPTION BACKGROUND SCIENCE PLAN CODES Duration EXPECTED DELIVERABLES Analyse how inter- and transdisciplinary science can improve management and advice ICES has prioritized the investigation of sustainability dimensions with a view to maritime uses and responses and the integration of different types of knowledge and evidence.
+ToR Background Science plan codes Duration Expected Deliverables Description a Analyse how inter- and transdisciplinary science can improve management and advice ICES has prioritized the investigation of sustainability dimensions with a view to maritime uses and responses and the integration of different types of knowledge and evidence.
 One approach to do so are IEAs which are based on a premise of EBM.
 IEAs and EBM require both social and natural sciences as well as engagement with stakeholders.
-3.6, 6.6, 7.4 3 years Peer-reviewed papers, ICES reports workshops Analyse how the use of behavioural economics can support IEA/EBM implementation Policy evaluation in IEA requires insight into human behaviour in order to (1) predict how users respond to policy interventions, and (2) how stakeholders judge trade-offs between conflicting objectives.
-6.3, 7.4, 7.5 Years 1,2,3 Peer-reviewed paper on behavioural economics for policy evaluation Review and provide guidelines for conceptual modeling to assist Regional Seas WGs Conceptual modeling, including through the use of, for instance, Mental Modeler or Bow-Tie Analysis, can aid scientists from different fields, as well as scientists and stakeholders, to facilitate improvements to their IEA activities.
-5.3, 6.2, 7.5 Year 1, 2, or 3 At least one workshop with one or more ICES Regional Seas or other IEA-related WGs d Evaluate the current use of ICES IEAs in support of management and advice ICES has prioritized the use of IEAs, e.g., in the Regional Seas WGs, as a tool for understanding tradeoffs in fisheries policies.
-1.9, 3.2, 6.1 Years 1,2 Peer-reviewed paper on the current status of IEAs in the regional seas WGs e Apply Social Network Analysis as a tool to assess ICES network connectivity and preparedness to address IEAs and the ICES Science Plan 6.3, 7.4, 7.5 Years 1,2,3 Peer-reviewed paper on the SNA of ICES f Analyse and compare the implementation and linkages of IEA/EBM/MSP and fisheries in the EU, individual European member states, and the US MSP.
-There is a need to connect science done for 7.4, 6.1, 6.6 Years 1,2 ICES Report
+3.6, 6.6, 7.4 3 years Peer-reviewed papers, ICES reports, workshops b Analyse how the use of behavioural economics can support IEA/EBM implementation Policy evaluation in IEA requires insight into human behaviour in order to (1) predict how users respond to policy interventions, and (2) how stakeholders judge tradeoffs between conflicting objectives.
+6.3, 7.4, 7.5 Years 1,2,3 Peer-reviewed paper on behavioural economics for policy evaluation

+С Review and provide guidelines for conceptual modeling to assist Regional Seas WGs Conceptual modeling, including through the use of, for instance, Mental Modeler or Bow-Tie Analysis, can aid scientists from different fields, as well as scientists and stakeholders, to facilitate improvements to their IEA activities.
+5.3, 6.2, 7.5 Year 1, 2, or 3 At least one workshop with one or more ICES Regional Seas or other IEA- related WGs d Evaluate the current use of ICES IEAs in support of management and advice ICES has prioritized the use of IEAs, e.g., in the Regional Seas WGs, as a tool for understanding tradeoffs in fisheries policies.
+1.9, 3.2, 6.1 Years 1,2 Peer-reviewed paper on the current status of IEAs in the regional seas WGs e Apply Social Network Analysis as a tool to assess ICES network connectivity and preparedness to address IEAs and the ICES Science Plan Review of existing SNA paper drafts and relevant reports from previous WGMARS work; finish and submit the current SNA draft that was initiated with the ICES Science Fund; initiate updated analyses for ICES IEA EGs.
+6.3, 7.4, 7.5 Years 1,2,3 Peer-reviewed paper on the SNA of ICES f Analyse and compare the implementation and linkages of IEA/EBM/MSP and fisheries in the EU, individual European member states, and the US ICES supports the use of EBM and IEAs, while many EU states support MSP.
+There is a need to connect science done for both purposes and IEA (supported by ICES) is a tool that could be used with either EBM or MSP.
+7.4, 6.1, 6.6 Years 1,2 ICES Report

-Year 1 Map the use of EBM, IEA, and MSP in a variety of contexts.
+Year 1 MAP THE USE OF EBM, IEA, AND MSP IN A VARIETY OF CONTEXTS.
 Year 2 Explore techniques for understanding stakeholder behaviour as well as facilitating stakeholder involvement.
 Year 3 Explore uses of our work and how ICES stakeholders interact to support ICES advice.